In most cases, ovarian cysts disappear in a few months without the need for treatment.

 After the cyst has been removed, the cuts will be closed using dissolvable stitches.

 A laparoscopy is preferred because it causes less pain and has a quicker recovery time.
-Most women are able to go home on the same day or the following day.
+You'll usually be able to go home on the same day or the following day.

 If your cyst is particularly large, or there is a chance it could be cancerous, a laparotomy may be recommended.